 Make sure you’re also keeping an eye out for the Australian themed street names like ‘Emu Mountain Road’, ‘Lorikeet Drive’ and ‘Waratah Close’.
 The council of Noosa has definitely done a great job of keeping it natural and uncommercialised.
 However, you’re not here to hear about how beautiful Noosa is, you want to know where you can score the best coffee.

-Read on to discover the best coffee in Noosa, Queensland.
+Where to find the best coffee in Noosa

-A new dog for Noosa, these guys moved in earlier this year.
-Originating in the coffee mecca of Melbs they have brought up their name and house-roasted beans with their quickly expanding empire to become my number 1 place for the best coffee in Noosa.
+new dog for Noosa, these guys moved in earlier this year (2016).
+Originating in the coffee mecca of Melbourne they have brought up their name and house-roasted beans with their quickly expanding empire to become my number 1 place for the best coffee in Noosa.